Khader Adnan: International media attention, appeal and release

+Human rights and international response

-Adnan's hunger strike has drawn critical scrutiny of Israel's practice of administrative detention by a number of human rights groups, international bodies and Palestinian leaders and protesters.
+Adnan's hunger strike drew critical scrutiny of Israel's practice of administrative detention by a number of human rights groups, international bodies and Palestinian leaders and protesters.
 He has garnered a large following on Facebook and Twitter.
 Several of Adnan's supporters argue his case has not received proper coverage in the international and Israeli media.